 🔒Note: The write-down feature is available for LeanLaw Pro users only.
-To upgrade your subscription, visit your firm's
+To upgrade your subscription, visit your firm's subscription page in Settings.

 What Are Write-Downs?